 Citrus trees grow best in hardiness zones 9 through 11.
 Hardiness zones are different climate zones based on the average lowest temperature for the year.
 The best hardiness zones for citrus trees hardly drop below 30℉ to 50℉ (-1.1℃ to 10℃).

 The best hardiness zones in the US are in states like California, Arizona, Texas, Louisiana, and Florida.
 Other southern coastal states may also be able to support citrus trees throughout the year.
 If you’re in a colder climate, you can always grow potted citrus trees indoors or in a greenhouse.

 Even still, you can grow citrus trees outside of hardiness zones 9 to 11, but it may take longer for the trees to bear fruit.
 However, if the winter gets too cold, the citrus tree will start to die.

-You don’t always have control over when your citrus tree will fruit.
-But you can do a few things to make the tree fruit faster.
 Here are a few tips to speed up the growth and fruit-bearing process.

-Make Sure the Soil Is Well-Draining
+1. Make Sure the Soil Is Well-Draining

 Choose soil that drains well.
 You can test the drainage by digging a hole that’s one foot deep and filling it up with water.
 If the water is gone by the next day, the soil is well-draining.